 There is double-stitching in most of the areas.

 Since it’s made out of canvas, The Pampa is not waterproof.
 The thicker canvas makes it water resistant at best… but this thing will soak through in the rain in no time.

 The good thing is that the boot will also dry fast.
 Mine took around 30min in the sun to be completely dry.

 The rubber sole is nothing special, but it can handle extreme heat (won’t melt like Converse).
 Small rocks will get stuck in the sole, but this is the case with most boots.

 Something I didn’t like is that the boot is very slippery on wet surfaces.
 It’s not a problem out in the country, but if you’re wearing them in the city, beware.

 The covered toe cap makes the shoe more durable and resistant to all kinds of small damage that you can find on the hiking trail.
 It will also protect the front of the boot against tearing.

 Shoelaces are very shabby.
-(I didn’t think that they would have held long, so I switched out mine as soon as I got the shoes.)
+I didn’t think they would hold, so I switched out mine as soon as I got the shoes.

 Another thing that I didn’t like is that the tongue of the boot is not attached to the sides.